 - Once the cost has been agreed, in writing, between the Client and the Editor, it will be non-negotiable unless the Client extends the word count by more than 1000 words, or requests additional services.
 In these events, a revised quotation will be provided and a new deadline will be negotiated.
 A reduction in word count shall only be deducted from the cost if agreed in advance as in the cancellation terms.

 - The Editor will supply the Client with their final invoice immediately upon return of the completed project.

 - Final payment should be then be made by the Client immediately.

 - If the Client wishes for the Editor to carry out a second read through of the manuscript after they have actioned the edits, they must arrange to do so within six months of the final edit being returned, unless a later date is agreed in writing beforehand.

-Due to the nature of this type of project, payment will be required in full and upfront.
+Due to the nature of the following projects, payment will be required in full and upfront:

-- Upon agreement of the costs and services required, the Client shall pay a non-refundable deposit amounting to 50% of the agreed costs, to secure their space in the Editor’s diary.
+- Upon agreement of the costs and services required, the Client shall pay a non-refundable deposit amounting to 50% of the agreed costs unless the service is one which requires payment in full and upfront, or a payment plan as been set up, to secure their space in the Editor’s diary.